MBA Core Course Descriptions

 FIN 6370.
 Financial Management of Health Care.
 (3 3 0) Prerequisite: FIN 6300 or consent of instructor.
 Analysis of financial strategies for health-care organizations.
 Topics include financial environment of health-care institutions, financial statement analysis, project management, resource allocation, profitability valuation, cash flow analysis, and performance evaluation.

 MGT 6318.
 Strategic Management.
-(3 3 0) Prerequisite: FIN 6320, MGT 6334, MKT 6340 or equivalent.
+(3 3 0) Prerequisite: Completion of 18 hours of graduate business courses or consent of instructor.
 Discussion of general management cases concerning analysis, appraisal, formulation, implementation, direction, and control of corporate policy and strategy.

 MGT 6330.
 Seminar in International Management.
 (3 3 0) Prerequisite: 6300 or equivalent.
 Study and application of principles of management to international fields of business organization and cross-cultural operation.
 The degree of universality of management functions to all phases of business and development.